Radio 4EB Training in 2019

 Applications for radio training are welcome at any time.
 Radio Training at 4EB is free providing you are a financial member and willing to contribute to a language group program.

 Producing and broadcasting a programme for radio can be fun and exciting.
 Whether as a hobby or as a stepping stone to a career in broadcasting.
 Producing your own radio program requires patience, dedication and confidence.
 These skills don't come naturally, they are the result of hours of practice, and above all training.

-Training Classes are held on Monday nights from 5.45pm to 8pm sharp.
+In 2018 Training Classes will be held on Monday nights from 6.00pm to 8.00pm & from 8.00pm - 10.00pm

 Thursday afternoons from 12Noon to 2pm.